-'We Wanted Our Patrons Back.'
-Public Libraries Scrap Late Fines To Alleviate Inequity
+'We Wanted Our Patrons Back' — Public Libraries Scrap Late Fines To Alleviate Inequity

 From San Diego to Chicago to Boston, public libraries that have analyzed the effects of late fees on their cardholders have found that they disproportionately deter low-income residents and children.

-'A form of social inequity'
+"A form of social inequity"

 Acknowledging these consequences, the American Library Association passed a resolution in January in which it recognizes fines as "a form of social inequity" and calls on libraries nationwide to find a way to eliminate their fines.